yahoojp-marketing/ads-search-api-java-samples/README_EN.md

   - resources/
     - api_config.properties.dist    : Config files to specify Ids.
 Rename this file to "api_config.properties"
   - java/jp/co/yahoo/adssearchapi/sample
-    - basic/                      : Examples of each services.
+    - basic/                      : Examples of each service.
     - feature/                    : Examples of how to create ads, set targeting.
     - repository/                 : Utilities which help you use the code samples.
     - util/                       : Utilities which help you use the code samples.